Combination Skin: What It Is & How To Manage It

 Genes

 Like all skin types, combination skin is genetic.
 Generally, this skin type is characterized by non-uniform oil production: more active oil glands in the T-zone and less active oil glands elsewhere.
-Combination skin tends to display certain characteristics - oily skin (large pores, shine, blackheads) on the forehead, jaw and nose, and characteristics of dry skin (flakiness, dullness, fine lines and wrinkles) on the cheeks, jawline and hairline.
+Combination skin often features oily areas such as the forehead, nose and jaw with large pores, shine and blackheads.
+At the same time, the cheeks, jawline and hairline tend to be dry, showing flakiness, dullness and fine lines.

 Hormonal Influences